How To Crochet The Sieve Stitch

 This article contains affiliate links, I may receive a commission for purchases made through these links.
 As an Amazon Associate, I earn from qualifying purchases.

 This stitch would be great for smaller items (after all it is a slow stitch to make since it is all single crochet stitches) like coasters and baby clothes.
 As the sieve stitch is a hole free stitch and makes for a close fabric that doesn’t open up easily especially if you use cotton yarn to make it.
-I imagine if you use a chunky yarn with the Sieve stitch it would look great as a scarf or a shawl or even as an adults sweater if you have the patience.
+I imagine if you use a chunky yarn with the Sieve stitch it would look great as a scarf or a shawl or even as an adults sweater.

 I used Rico Essentials Cotton DK for the piece I made in the picture below – a 100% cotton that is a DK / light worsted weight yarn.
 I like this brand of yarn a lot as it’s lovely and silky, has a great colour range to choose from and is a good, budget friendly price compared to other brands of cotton yarn out there.